ddiazdom/lcg/README.md

 Our tool currently assumes the input is a concatenated collection of one or more strings, where every string ends with the same separator symbol.
 The tool assumes the last symbol in the file is the separator.

-For collections of ASCII characters (i.e, regular text, DNA, protein, etc), inputs in one-string-per-line format should work just fine.
+For collections of ASCII characters (i.e, regular text, DNA, protein, etc.), inputs in one-string-per-line format should work just fine.

 # Compressing text